Blog > The pros on working on bad code

 The pros on working on bad code

-In itself, the problem to be solved could be considered simple, but the way to solve it is unexpectedly tangled and intricate.
-We move from file to file trying to understand how logical events intertwine making the solution impossible to develop.
-It looks like a dead end, a maze of messy instructions and algorithms.
-It's easy to lose patience and get frustrated.
+The problem itself could be considered simple.
+But the way it has been implemented is unexpectedly tangled and convoluted.
+We jump from file to file, trying to understand how the logic is interwoven, only to find ourselves stuck.
+It feels like a dead end—a maze of messy instructions and obscure algorithms.
+It’s easy to lose patience.
+And even easier to get frustrated.

 Not all evil comes to harm